dwdas9/MINIO-HIVE-LAKEHOUSE/PART-C/README.md

 ### 🪙 Crypto Analytics

-A production-grade real-time analytics pipeline that streams cryptocurrency prices into the lakehouse.
+Your first project!
+This is a production-grade real-time analytics pipeline that streams live cryptocurrency prices into your lakehouse.
+It's a complete end-to-end project that demonstrates everything you need to know about building streaming data pipelines.

 **Location:** [`crypto-analytics/`](crypto-analytics/)

-**What you'll learn:**
+**What you'll learn (and actually build):**
 - Real-time data ingestion from APIs
 - Streaming data through Kafka into Iceberg tables
 - Medallion architecture (Bronze/Silver/Gold layers)